KnowsCount/blog/_posts/react-tut/2020-12-20-react-tutorial.md

 ## Announcement

-This would be a series on my blog, I plan to try update it at least once per week, because for many a year, we have known that the best way to understand a concept is to explain it to someone else:
+This will be a series on my blog, I plan to try update it at least once per week, because for many a year, we have known that the best way to understand a concept is to explain it to someone else:

 > While we teach, we learn,